mpaulweeks/bookmarks-jekyll/_posts/2018-06-23-ping-pong-animation-hero-theme.md

   <video file="e03_sakuma_intro.mp4"></video>
 </div>

 Some characters even have multiple themes for different scenarios, connected via a similar melody or instrumentation.
 Kong's character theme is bouncy, foreign, and proud.
-When playing a match, the second theme reflects his cut-throat desire to win and razor-sharp focus.
+When playing a match, his second theme reflects his cut-throat desire to win and razor-sharp focus.

 <div class="videoContainer2">
   <video file="e01_kong1.mp4"></video>
   <video file="e01_kong2.mp4"></video>
 </div>

-Compare this to Koizumi, whose descending piano scales and whistful strings reflect the old man's wisdom and warmth.
+Compare this to Koizumi's main theme, whose descending piano scales and whistful strings reflect the old man's wisdom and warmth.
 When it comes time for him to teach Smile a bitter lesson, the piano gets foreboding and dissonant.
 The strings are replaced with a periodic and high-pitched drone, almost like a siren.

 <div class="videoContainer2">
   <video file="e02_butterfly1.mp4"></video>